-- Provide whole school CPD and a collective approach to ensure that all can interpret key data sets and take an active role in providing support and interventions for disadvantaged students and work effectively as a team to raise expectations. - Revisit in class subject specific teaching strategies for PP / vulnerable students across the curriculum - Review curriculum planning and provision for EAL and NTE groups with a focus on literacy. - Tutoring programme (NTP) Brilliant Club tutoring and Talent Ed for English and Maths targeted tuition.
+- Provide whole school CPD and a collective approach to ensure that all can interpret key data sets and take an active role in providing support and interventions for disadvantaged students and work effectively as a team to raise expectations. - Revisit in class subject specific teaching strategies for PP / vulnerable students across the curriculum - Review curriculum planning and provision for EAL and NTE groups with a focus on literacy. - Tutoring programme (NTP) -Talent Ed for English and Mathstargeted tuition and in house academic mentors.